Melanie Bates Consulting, LLC

 Melanie Bates Consulting, LLC is a Washington, DC-based strategic policy and communications firm.
 MBC provides superior guidance and solutions that empower clients to achieve their goals.
 With a proven track record of success, MBC provides high quality services resulting in consistent attainment of optimal results.
 MBC specializes in local government relations, criminal justice reform, and communications.

-AARP Legal Counsel for the Elderly
+Legal Counsel for the Elderly, an affiliate of AARP

 Legal Aid Attorney Dec 2018–present